 While Madison sang, my girls were completely mesmerized and stood up in front of our dining table to watch her perform.
 Afterwards my older daughter started asking some questions:

 - “Are we going to become blind?” – This isn’t the most comfortable question to answer as a parent.
 But I gave it my best shot.
 I told her that it was unlikely that we would become blind but sometimes unforeseen things do happen in life.
 I told her that our family members could all see right now, so we did not need to worry about what “could” happen and that we should feel grateful for our eyesight, which we don’t usually stop to think about.

 - “What can Madison see?
 Has she ever been able to see?” – At this moment the magic of Palacio’s book effortlessly unveiled itself.
-I told her that Madison, like Auggie in the book we had just read, had special needs and different abilities.
+I told her that Madison, like Auggie in the book we had just read, had intellectual and developmental disabilities (IDDs).
 While some things were harder for Madison, she was a “wonder” just like Auggie.
 Madison had a gift of singing, an angelic voice, that she could share with the world.

 - I then asked my daughter “What gifts do you have?
 What are your wonders?”
 She replied that she loved to dance and that she was a good artist. 🙂

 - Her next question…“Are there really kids like Auggie who only have one-eye?”
 My response was similar to the one I gave her earlier about Madison’s eyesight.
 But I realized then that she had grasped the powerful message that Palacio shares in her book.